virejdasani/Cadbury/README.md

 # Cadbury
 - A cross-platform, open-source spotlight search

-## This project is under development
+- This project is still under development

 ## Cadbury is mantained by
 - [Arnav Jain](https://github.com/arnavjainn06)